 “Graduate fellowships are an important part of the training process for students in these fields, and we’re happy to be able to offer another high-quality opportunity like this one,” said Ohio Sea Grant Director Dr. Chris Winslow.

-Students who are enrolled in a graduate or professional program in natural resources, public health, marine, coastal, Great Lakes or aquatic-related fields, or the international policy decisions that affect those fields at a U.S. accredited institution of higher education may apply.
-Applicants must have completed or are completing a master’s, doctoral or professional degree before February 10, 2018 to be eligible.
-Individuals who are within three years of their original graduation date are preferred.
+Applicants must either be enrolled in a graduate or professional program in natural resources, public health, marine, coastal, Great Lakes or aquatic-related fields, or the international policy decisions that affect those fields at a U.S. accredited institution of higher education or be within three years of their original graduation date at a U.S. accredited institution of higher education.
+Applicants must have completed or are completing a master’s, doctoral or professional degree before February 10, 2018 to be eligible. .
 U.S. citizenship is not required.

 The IJC-OHSG Fellowship award is a $47,500 stipend, with additional funds for fellowship-related travel activities and mandatory health benefits.
 Indirect costs are not allowable from the IJC funds either for the fellowship or for any costs associated with the fellowship.
 Ohio Sea Grant receives and administers the overall cooperative agreement on behalf of the fellow.